WELCOME TO THE

-Phoenix Cross Country Ski Society
+Phoenix Cross Country

-Phoenix Cross Country Ski Society
+Ski Society

-Established in the 1970’s by a group of Nordic Ski enthusiasts, Phoenix Cross Country Ski Society manages the Marshall Lake XC Trail System in co-operation with Rec sites and Trails BC near the site of the historic town of Phoenix, BC.
+Established in the 1970’s by a group of Nordic Ski enthusiasts, Phoenix Cross Country Ski Society manages the Marshall Lake XC Trail System in co-operation with Rec.
+Sites and Trails BC near the site of the historic town of Phoenix, BC.
 The Marshall Lake XC Trails are located between Grand Forks and Greenwood and provide 15 km of groomed trails for all skill levels.
-We encourage skiers to become members to support the activities of our society.
-More recently we have been encouraging snowshoers to use our trail system and ask that they also buy memberships.
-Memberships help pay for the grooming that you enjoy when you use the trails.

 Marshall Lake XC Ski Trails